Patu!

 Patu! is a 1983 New Zealand documentary film directed by Merata Mita about the controversial 1981 Springbok tour.
 It follows the inner workings of the campaign against the tour, and captures scenes of violent conflict between police and protesters.
 It is a significant work of activist and indigenous filmmaking, and of New Zealand filmmaking in general.

 Background

-New Zealand’s All-Blacks and South Africa’s Springboks have been frequent rugby rivals since 1921.
-The Springbok team had been the targets of protests over the last couple decades as a response to South African apartheid.
+New Zealand's All Blacks and South Africa's Springboks have been frequent rugby rivals since 1921.

+As early as 1928 Māori All Blacks: George Nepia and Jimmy Mill were excluded from touring South Africa because their presence was deemed to likely be "embarrassing".
+A protest campaign "No Māori, no tour" in 1960 errupted when the NZRFU sent an all white tour to South Africa.
+Anglican bishop Wiremu Panapa led a petition for equality between Māori and Pākehā.
+A Multiracial All Black team toured South Africa in 1970 but only if it called Maori players like Sid Going "Honorary whites".
+In a 1976, Lancaster Park, Christchurch 'pitch invasion' Barry Thomas and friends wrote "WELCOME TO RACIST GAME" in 20ft. high letters aimed at the TV cameras - using weedkiller because the game had two white Springboks playing.

 The protests that met the 1981 tour were some of the most volatile in New Zealand history.
 It is said the campaign split the country between pro-tour and anti-tour, not least because of rugby's place in the country's national identity.
 The documentary takes a decisively anti-tour perspective, pointing the conversation about South African apartheid towards racial discrimination practiced in New Zealand.